barricklab/seabreeze/contributing.md

 > ### Legal Notice <!-- omit in toc -->
 > When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project licence.

+We love pull requests from everyone.
+To get started, first fork, then clone the repo.
+We use `pytest` to run our CI testing; however to save time during testing we only use unit tests for the individual scripts, and not for the snakemake pipeline as a whole.
+To test that your contribution is compatible with the snakemake pipeline, use the example data in the `example/` folder.
+Push to your fork and submit a pull request.

 ### Reporting Bugs